JetBrains/teamcity-documentation/topics/multinode-setup.md

     use_backend clients_supporting_cookies if browser

 backend client_with_cookie
-    # this backend handles the clients which provided the cookie with name "X-TeamCity-Node-Id-Cookie"
+    # this backend handles the clients that provided the "X-TeamCity-Node-Id-Cookie" cookie
-    # such clients are TeamCity agents and browsers handling HTTP requests asking to switch to a specific node
+    # clients that do so are TeamCity agents and browsers handling HTTP requests asking to switch to a specific node
     cookie X-TeamCity-Node-Id-Cookie

     http-request disable-l7-retry if METH_POST METH_PUT METH_DELETE